rajithayasas/PB-Server/README.md

 # NOTES

 - Application will start on port 3333 - use env variable file to change this if needed
+- Replace the .env file content with the given configuration

 # The `api` uri preceed all API endpoints and the following endpoints are currently available